eapache/wof_alloc/README.md

-When allocating, a free chunk is found (more on that later) and split into two chunks: the first of the requested size and the second containing any remaining free.
+When allocating, a free chunk is found (more on that later) and split into two chunks: the first of the requested size and the second containing any remaining memory.
 The first is marked used and returned to the caller.

 When freeing, the chunk in question is marked as free.
 Its neighbouring chunks are then checked; if either of them are free, the consecutive free